-In the interest of equal access to all students, many, but not all, STEM (Science, Technology, Engineering, Mathematics) faculty invite students interested in working with them to submit an early request form online between November 6, 2020 and December 1, 2020.
+In the interest of equal access to all students, many, but not all, STEM (Science, Technology, Engineering, Mathematics) faculty invite students interested in working with them to submit an early request form online by December 10, 2021.

 All faculty mentors may nominate up to two students for their summer research projects.

 In addition to the regular SRS program, in summer 2022 the University will fund up to 5 students for a 2-Year STEM Fellows Program.
 This program is only open to first- and second-year students with an expressed interest in STEM (you do NOT need to be a declared major).
 Benefits for 2-Year Fellows include:

 - a research preparation course (INTR 200 or approved equivalent) during their first Spring Term as a Fellow

 - two intensive summer research periods with a chosen faculty mentor